Kiteretsu77/FAST_Anime_VSR/README.md

 4. Install torch2trt (<span style="color:red">**Don't directly use pip install torch2trt**</span>)
     * Follow https://nvidia-ai-iot.github.io/torch2trt/v0.4.0/getting_started.html   (I install **Without** plugins)
+    * In some rare cases, you may neeed to "pip install packaging" before executing its commands.
     * After installing it, you should be able to run "import torch2trt" in python (**start a new window** to run this)

 5. Install basic libraries for python